 M.S.
 Health and Exercise Science, Syracuse University

 B.F.A.
 College of Visual and Performing Arts / B.S.
-School of Education, Syracuse University, 1986
+School of Education, Syracuse University

-Her areas of specialization focus on: a.) alcohol, other drugs, and addictive behaviors; b.) traumatic stress, c.) the use of mindfulness-based practices for prevention and recovery from trauma and addictions, and d.) complementary health practices.
+Dr. Bergen-Cico’s work focuses on: alcohol, other drugs, and addictive behaviors; traumatic stress, the use of mindfulness-based practices for prevention and recovery from trauma and addictions, and complementary health practices.
 She is the author of more than 40 scholarly publications, including the book “War and Drugs: The Role of Military Conflict in the Development of Substance Abuse.”